 Maintain the hosiery properly.

-If you suspect your skin is damaged do not depend mainly on visual signs of friction or pressure.
-Just remove the stockings and inspect your skin for any injuries.
+If you suspect your skin is damaged, remove the compression hose immediately and inspect your skin for any injuries.

 Buy a Quality Pair of Anti-Embolic Stockings

 When it’s your health on the line, quality matters.